wp-plugins/edd-hide-download/readme.txt

 == Upgrade Notice ==

 = 1.1.5 =
-New: edd_hide_download_redirect_url filter for changing the redirection URL for downloads that have "Disable direct access to this download" enabled.
+New: edd_hide_download_redirect filter for changing the redirection URL for downloads that have "Disable direct access to this download" enabled.
 Can also change the URL on a per download level
 Fix: "Disable direct access to this download" will now prevent direct access to the download, even when "Hide this download" is off

 == Changelog ==

 = 1.1.5 =
-* New: edd_hide_download_redirect_url filter for changing the redirection URL for downloads that have "Disable direct access to this download" enabled.
+* New: edd_hide_download_redirect filter for changing the redirection URL for downloads that have "Disable direct access to this download" enabled.
 Can also change the URL on a per download level
 * Fix: "Disable direct access to this download" will now prevent direct access to the download, even when "Hide this download" is off

 = 1.1.4 =